-Because the disease affects everyone differently, however, it is impossible to determine your exact rating or costs.
+Because the disease affects everyone differently, however, it is impossible to determine your exact rating or costs without applying.

-We can help you determine the right life insurance company to which you should apply, and together we can review your policy options.
+A qualified independent insurance agent can help you determine the right life insurance company to apply to and can review your policy options with you.

 Their experience and knowledge of life insurance requirements will work to your benefit, resulting in coverage you’ll be pleased with.